top of page

 Safe Limits In Limb Lengthening

-How much taller can I get ?
+How much taller can you get ?

 After limb lengthening surgery, the body undergoes a gradual process, lengthening bones at an average rate of 1 millimeter per day.
 It’s vital to recognize that, while bones have remarkable healing capacity, the surrounding soft tissues—muscles, nerves, tendons, and fascia—need to adapt at the same rate.
 The body’s ability to form new bone tissue is high, but there are limits to how much soft tissues can safely stretch without damage.